Giving To Charities—Know the Facts, Avoid the Scams, and Other Tips on Charitable Giving

 What must the charity and its professional fundraiser disclose?

-Charities often hire for-profit professional fundraisers to solicit on their behalf.
+Charities sometimes hire for-profit professional fundraisers to solicit on their behalf.
 When a professional fundraiser is involved, it typically receives a “cut” of your donation.
-A professional fundraiser that solicits charitable donations on behalf of a charity must disclose the same information as a charity, as well as its full name as on file with the Attorney General’s Office and that the solicitation is being conducted by a professional fundraiser.
+A professional fundraiser that solicits charitable donations on behalf of a charity must disclose the same information as a charity, as well as its full name and that the solicitation is being conducted by a "professional fundraiser."

 What should I ask the charity or its professional fundraiser?